JakubBrom/UrbanSARCA/README.md

 authorities in case of radiation accident.
 The usage of module is suitable mostly for areas where the vegetation cover and amount of biomass is not very well documented, e.g. urban areas.

+**Install**

+Download plugin in zip format and add it to QGIS using plugin manager (Plugins/Manage and Install Plugin).
+Plugin Urban Green Sarca is available for QGIS 3.+